wrc - Wine Resource Compiler

 The name of the input file.
 If this option is not used, then wrc will use the first non-option argument as the input file name.
 If there are no non-option arguments, then wrc will read from standard input.

-Add path to include
+Add path to the list of

 The search is compatible with gcc, in which ’<>’ quoted filenames are searched exclusively via the -I set path, whereas the ’""’ quoted filenames are first tried to be opened in the current directory.
 Also resource statements with file references are located in the same way.